US Airways livery

 US Airways had a variety of aircraft liveries under both its US Airways and USAir names.
 Its Express and Shuttle divisions had liveries that generally closely paralleled the company-wide livery at the time.
-The US Airways livery has phased out, with aircraft baring it having been either retired or repainted with the American Airlines livery following with their merger.
+The US Airways livery has been phased out, with aircraft bearing it having been either retired or repainted with the American Airlines livery following their merger.
 A single Airbus A321 formerly operated by US Airways currently retains the livery, as a tribute to the former airline by American.

 History

 In 1979, USAir introduced its new livery, a primarily unpainted plane, with an orange, red, and brown running strip, and a stylized USAir title, with the "A" written as a triangle.
 The "A" was very similar to the "A" which had been used in the final Allegheny Airlines livery/logo.
 Multiple variations of this livery existed, and included the basic livery on a white fuselage.
 Around this same time, several aircraft received experimental paint schemes with different striping and tail designs, though none were ultimately adopted fleet-wide.

 In the late 1980s, at the time of Piedmont Airlines being acquired, the company changed its colors to red, white, and blue.
 The livery adopted under this scheme continued to utilize a primarily unpainted plane, instead with a thick red cheatline, topped by a narrower blue one.
 USAir was converted to a more standard logo, written in a serif font.
 The tail of the livery was painted blue with three red stripes.

 In 1997, upon the company's re-branding as US Airways a new livery was introduced.
 Similar to the Jordanian flag carrier, Royal Jordanian Airlines, the upper portion of the plane was painted in very dark blue, the lower portion of the plane in light grey, separated by a white and red cheatline.
 The US Airways title was painted in a white serif font, accompanied by a stylized flag logo.
 The tail of the airplane was also painted in very dark blue to match the upper fuselage, with the stylized flag painted on the tail in grey.
 In addition the company's MetroJet division had a livery derived from this livery, instead with a bright red in place of the blue, and the title MetroJet, in place of US Airways.
 The tail and underbelly of the livery remained the same as the US Airways mainline livery.
 Additionally, during this period several planes were painted with the Star Alliance livery, which featured the Star Alliance logo on the tail of the airplane, and the title Star Alliance painted prominently on the airplane.
 With US Airways' departure from Star Alliance, all of these aircraft were repainted into the new American Airlines livery.